ClaireIsShi/StoryGenerator/README.md

 # Story Generator

 Hi there guys!
-This is n auto Story Generator using Openai and Anthropic's LLMs.(of course you can use different LLMs by changing settings in `settings.py`).
+This is an auto Story Generator using OpenAI and Anthropic's LLMs (of course you can use different LLMs by changing settings in  `settings.py`).

-You can use this to generate a story from a given topic and a given instruction, see if you can generate a funny story with your instruction and topic:)
+You can use this to generate a story from a given topic and instruction.
+See if you can generate a funny story with your own prompts!

-You don't need strong prompt to generate story, all prompts and args are already prepared for you.
-If you're not familiar with running code in shell, you can use `test.py` to run the code.
-Or, following these steps below.
+You don't need a strong prompt to generate a story———all prompts and arguments are already prepared for you.
+If you're not familiar with running code in the shell, you can use  `test.ipynb` notebook to execute the program.
+Alternatively, follow the steps below.

-You could see we put a `result.json` file under this document, this's just a file example to show you where the final output goes to.
-You can delete this file anyway and generate your own story there.
+You'll notice a `result.json` file in this directory.
+This is just an example to show you where the final output will be saved.
+You can delete this file and generate your own story.

-Just for instance, we didn't put many args in bash example below.
-If you want to change any other params, please go to `setting.py` file to edit them.
+Note that the bash example below doesn't include all possible arguments.
+If you want to modify other parameters, please edit the `settings.py` file.

 ## 1 environment setup
 Python 3.10 is a good choice for this project, because this is the version I use.